 Directors Designation & Independence Status Experience, Expertise & Qualifications Dianfei Pei Appointed on 12 January 2016 Chairman Non-Executive Non-Independent Mr Pei is a mining engineer with almost 30 years of relevant experience.
 He has been in several senior positions within Shandong Gold Group, such as Resident Manager of Ling Long Mine and Chief Health and Safety Inspector of the Group.
 Currently, he is the Executive Chairman of Shandong Gold Non-ferrous Mining and the Executive Chairman of Shandong Gold International Mining.
 Mr Pei has a Master's degree in Mining Engineering at University of Science and Technology Beijing.
-Directorships of other ASX listed companies: Nil Yuhuan Ge Appointed on 5 July 2013 Non-Executive Non-Independent Mr Ge became Vice Chairman and Deputy General Manager of Shandong Gold International Mining Corporation Limited in 2010.
-Mr Ge has over 30 years' experiences in mining with a background in Engineering.
-From 1982 to 2002 he worked for the Shandong Gold Group in a range of management roles.
-He has considerable international experience and from 2002 to 2010 he was the Chairman & General Manager of Jinyan Corporation Limited in Venezuela and Chairman of Shandong Gold Jinwang Corporation Limited in Suriname.
-Directorships of other ASX listed companies: Nil Wanghong Yang Appointed on 5 July 2013 Director Executive Interim CEO Mr Yang is the Interim CEO at Focus Minerals Ltd, prior to this role he worked at Shandong Gold International Mining Corporation Limited as Financial Controller.
-He joined Shandong Gold Group in 2008 as the Group's Senior Manager of Capital Management before becoming the Deputy General Manager of Shandong Gold International Mining Corporation Limited.
-Mr Yang began his career with the China Machinery Industry Supply and Sale Corporation, working in a number of management roles between 1986 and 1999.
-During this time he also spent three years based in Nigeria.
-In 2000, he joined Success Group Co., Ltd, to coordinate and manage the Group's investment projects in China prior to joining China Overseas Holdings Limited in 2002.
-Mr Yang has a Bachelor's degree in Accounting from Renmin University of China and a Master's degree in Applied Finance from Macquarie University.
+Directorships of other ASX listed companies: Nil Zhaoya Wang Appointed as Director on 17 November 2017 Director Non-Executive Non-Independent Mr Wang is a mining engineer who began his career at Shandong Gold in 1994.
+He has served various management positions in three of Shandong Gold's mine sites.
+He has a Master degree in Project Management at Science and Technology University of Shandong and a bachelor degree in Mining at Inner Mongolia University of Science and Technology in China.
+Zaiqian Zhang Appointed as Alternate Director on 12 January 2016 Appointed as Director on 24 November 2017 Director Executive CFO Qualifications: CA, AGIS, ACIS, MSc, BSc (Hons) Mr Zhang joined Focus Minerals Ltd in September 2013 as a Senior Accountant.
+On 24 November 2017, he was promoted to Director and Chief Financial Officer.
+He is a Chartered Accountant (Chartered Accountants Australia and New Zealand) and a Chartered Secretary (Governance Institute of Australia).
+He has a master's degree in Accounting and Finance and an Honours degree in Accounting for Management from Aston University in Birmingham, UK.
 Directorships of other ASX listed companies: Nil

 Directors Designation & Independence Status Experience, Expertise & Qualifications Gerry Fahey Director Qualifications: M.AIG, M.AusIMN Appointed on 18 April 2011 Independent Mr Fahey is a geologist with over 40 years' experience.
-He was chief geologist for Delta Gold between 1992-2002 where he gained extensive resource, mine development and feasibility study experience on projects including Kanowna Belle and Sunrise in Australia and Ngezi Platinum in Zimbabwe.
-Mr Fahey began his career as a mine geologist in the Irish base-metals industry on projects such as Tynagh, Avoca, and Tara Mines (Navan) owned by Noranda and later Outokumpu.
-On migrating to Australia in 1988, he gained further operational experience in Western Australia and the Northern Territory (Whim Creek and Dominion Mining), prior to joining Delta Gold.
+He was chie geologist for Delta Gold between 1992-2002 where he gaine extensive resource, mine development and feasibility studies experience on projects including Kanowna Belle and Sunrise is Australia and Ngezi Platinum in Zimbabwe.
+Mr Fahey began his career as a mine geologist in the Irish base-metals industry of projects such as Tynagh, Avoca, and Tara Mines (Navan) owned be Noranda and later Outokumpu.
+On migrating to Australia in 1988, higained further operational experience in Western Australia and the Northern Territory (Whim Creek and Dominion Mining), prior to joining Delta Gold.
 He formed FinOre Mining Consultants in 2005, which merged with CSA Global in 2006.
 Mr Fahey is a former member of the Joint Ore Reserve Committee (JORC) and a former Board Member (Federal Councillor) of the Australian Institute of Geoscientists (AIG).
-Directorships of other ASX listed companies: • Prospect Resources Limited (Non-Executive Director: appointed July 2013, ongoing) • Modun Resources Limited (Non-Executive Director: resigned January 2014) Peter Hepburn-Brown Appointed on 10 April 2015 Director Independent Mr Hepburn-Brown has over 35 years mining experience including senior management and Board positions in Australia and Overseas.
+Directorships of other ASX listed companies: • Prospect Resources Limited (Non-Executive Directorsigned July 2013, ongoing) • Modun Resources Limited (Non-Executive Directorsigned January 2014) Peter Hepburn-Brown Appointed on 10 April 2015 Director Independent Mr Hepburn-Brown has over 35 years mining experience including senior management and Board positions in Australia and Overseas.
 He has served as the Chairman of Chaffer's Mining and First Graphite Resources and was the Managing Director of Medusa Mining Limited and Alloy Resources Limited.
 He graduated from the Western Australian School of Mines with Bachelor of Applied Science and also holds a Graduate Diploma of Human Resources from Monash University.
-Directorships of other ASX listed companies: • First Graphite Resources (Non-Executive Chairman, resigned November 2015) • Medusa Mining Ltd (Managing Director, resigned August 2014) He is also currently Non-Executive Director of an AIM listed mining company, Keras PLC (appointed November 2015) Zaiqian Zhang Alternate Director Qualifications: BSc (Hons), MSc Appointed on 12 January 2016 Executive Mr Zhang joined Focus Minerals Ltd in September 2013 as a Senior Accountant.
-Prior to this Mr Zhang served as the Deputy Manager, Department of Investment and Development for Shandong Gold International Mining Corporation Limited.
-Mr Zhang has a BSc (Hons) Accounting for Management and an MSc Accounting and Finance from Aston University, Birmingham, United Kingdom.
-Directorships of other ASX listed companies: Nil
+Directorships of other ASX listed companies: First Graphite Resources (Non-Executive Chairman, resigned November 2015) Medusa Mining Ltd (Managing Director, resigned August 2014) He is also currently Non-Executive Director of an AIM listed mining company, Keras PLC (appointed November 2015)